Julie H. Ferguson

 I'm not only a successful author, but also an accomplished professional speaker and trainer who has instructed for Vancouver Community College and the Surrey Writers' School.
 I have also spoken at writers' and teachers' conferences throughout western Canada, including the Surrey International Writers’ Conference nine years running.
 My many presentations include Pitching Articles in a Cold Climate, Crafting Irresistible Query Letters that Result in Publication, Book Magic: Turning Writers into Published Authors, and Raising Your Online Presence: Building Your Visibility and Tribe Before Publication

 In June 2010, I retired from speaking in the education sector to concentrate on writing more books, travel articles, and my photography.
 In July 2017 I tried to retire from my coaching practice and did retire from facilitating the acclaimed Port Moody Writers' Groups, of which I had also been a member for over twenty-five years.
 I moved to Penticton in August 2017 to join my young family and focus on more photography, golf, and wine tasting.
-However, I now facilitate a new feedback group for the Okanagan South Writers' League (OWL), continue to travel extensively, and occasionally write articles and illustrate them with my own images.
+However, I now facilitate a new feedback group for the Okanagan South Writers' League (OWL), lead a few mini-workshops, continue to travel extensively, and occasionally write articles and illustrate them with my own images.

 ...from inspiration to publication!™